 Gerald Fried’s stomping music orchestrations seem appropriate enough; thanks to this show I realized that “Dies Irae” is often quoted whenever a composer wants to suggest a moment of evil in a film score.
 The moodily effective quieter sections appear to incorporate low humming notes into the mix here and there, which push a feeling of disquietude.
 This also reminds me a bit of the much-later The Silence of the Lambs, which layered its soundtrack with low-register industrial hums and noise for psychological effect.

 The Return of Dracula makes ample use of Bronson Caverns, a Hollywood location just a few minutes from Grauman’s Chinese.
-Rachel’s brother is first introduced running down a familiar hill — it’s the hill that Miles Bennell runs up at the end of Invasion of the Body Snatchers.
-Several shots use a different angle to show characters approaching Bellac’s cave. if the camera position were more to the right, we’d be looking at the Hollywood Sign.
+Rachel’s brother is introduced running down a familiar hill — it’s the hill that Miles Bennell runs up at the end of Invasion of the Body Snatchers.
+Several shots use a different angle to show characters approaching Bellac’s cave.
+If the camera position were more to the right, we’d be looking at the Hollywood Sign.

-Olive includes an original trailer that uses the camera setup for the main titles, with Bellac in silhouette and his eyes lit up, Bela Lugosi-style.
+Olive includes an original trailer that uses the same camera setup for the main titles, with Bellac in silhouette and his eyes lit up, Bela Lugosi-style.
 Over Paul Frees’ voice-of-doom narration, text assures us that the film isn’t a reissue from the 1930s: “The most horrifying thrill in the history of motion pictures!
 The most terrifying name in the history of the world!
 Brand new!
 All new!”

 Deaf and Hearing Impaired Friendly?
 YES; Subtitles: English (feature only)

 Reviewed: October 23, 2016